NRJoseph49/IS211CourseProject/README.md

 username: johndoe password: johndoe
 username: janedoe password: janedoe

-After logging, in you can create your own user.
+After logging with any of the default users above, in you can create your own user.